 With a focus on the fashion element you might be looking for more variation in shapes, colors, brands.
 And you’re less concerned with lenses and filter quality.
 And why would you?
 Enjoy the Summer, the Sun and your cool looking Sunglasses and let us be concerned with quality, rules and regulation.
 But in case you want to understand the basics of UV Protection for your eyes, look no further!

 What is UV?

 “UV” stands for Ultraviolet.
 It is a form of electromagnetic radiation that is naturally emitted by the sun.
 There is a lot of scientific evidence supporting that UV light during the day is important for a healthy body, healthy mind and good night’s sleep.
-However, UV light is getting more and more attention in recent years because it becomes clearer how UV radiation works and how it can cause damage to our eyes and skin.
-UV rays from the sun may lead to eye desease and eye damage, such as: Macular Degeneration, Cataract, Sunburn or the Cornea and Cancer (e.g. eyelids).
-But how?
+However, UV light is getting more and more attention in recent years because it becomes clearer how UV radiation works.
+And how it can cause serious damage to our eyes and skin.
+UV rays from the sun may lead to eye desease and eye damage.
+Examples are macular degeneration, cataract, sunburn of the cornea and cancer (e.g. eyelids).

 There are three different types of UV radiation:

 Up to 95% of the rays from the sun that reach our skin and eyes are UV-A. The UV-A rays have the least energy from the three types of UV rays.
 It causes aging of the skin over time.
 This type of UV radiation can cause damage to the retina (back of your eye).
 BEINGBAR® Sun Eyewear sunglasses protect your eyes from UV-A. As well as all other brands of sunglasses that meet standards and regulations in the US and Europe and many other places in the world.
 For instance UV 400.